 In compliance with the Family Educational Rights and Privacy Act (FERPA), CU Boulder is committed to protecting your education record by limiting disclosure of your personal (non-directory) information.

-If you need to contact the university about your student record, we'll ask you to verify your identity by either showing us your photo ID or by stating your established security passphrase.
-If you haven’t set a passphrase, you’ll be asked to do so before we disclose any information.
+If you need to contact CU about your student record, we'll ask you to verify your identity by either showing us your photo ID or by stating your established security passphrase.
+If you haven't set a passphrase, you’ll be asked to do so before we can disclose any information.

 The security passphrase is intended to protect your privacy, so don't share it with anyone.
-If you want a third party (e.g., a parent or guardian) to have access to your record, you'll need to establish CU Guest Access and/or complete a FERPA Consent to Release.
+If you want a third party (e.g., a parent or guardian) to have access to your record, you'll need to establish CU Guest Access and/or complete a FERPA Consent to Release for them.

 Your passphrase can be up to 50 alphabetical characters (numbers, symbols and special characters are not accepted), and should be easy to remember but difficult to guess.